virtualsquare/virtualsquare.github.io/tutorials/vde_ns.md

 ## vdens-multi as VDE router (NFV)

 The following example uses a `vdens` as a masquerading router.
-NAT is just one of the network function which can be implemented ina `vdens`: potentially all the NFV action that can be implemented in a linux box, like packet screening and shaping. bridging, traffic prioritization, should work properly in `vdens` using exacly the same commands.
+NAT is just one of the network function which can be implemented in a `vdens`: potentially all the NFV action that can be implemented in a linux box, like packet screening and shaping. bridging, traffic prioritization, should work properly in `vdens` using exacly the same commands.
 There are just two differences: